-Report on Financial Statements
+Report on Financial Statements and Federal Single Audit

-Please find attached our report on the City of Bonney Lake's financial statements.
+Please find attached our report on the City of Bonney Lake's financial statements and compliance with federal laws and regulations.

-We are issuing this report in order to provide information on the City's financial activities and condition.
+We are issuing this report in order to provide information on the City's financial condition.